KiandaBPM/docs/content/docs/platform/pages/_index.md

 4. Click on the **OK** button when you are have completed the **Create dashboard page** dialog box (or click on **Close** to close the dialog box and cancel the creation of the new dashboard page).

 5. The output is a menu with a number of widgets available that you can add to the dashboard.
-Go to [Dashboard widgets](#dashboard-widgets) to find out more about each widget type.

 	![Widget menu](/images/dashboard-widget-menu.jpg)

+	**Note**: To add a widget to a dashboard, simply click on the widget type from the widget menu when you are in **Edit mode**.
+See [How to add layout containers to a Dashboard page](#how-to-add-layout-containers-to-a-dashboard-page) and [How to add widgets to a Dashboard page](#how-to-add-widgets-to-a-dashboard-page) to learn more, and go to [Dashboard widgets](#dashboard-widgets) to find out more about each widget type.

 6. Click on the **Save** button ![Dashboard Save button](/images/dashboard-save-button.jpg)in the top menu to save any changes you make to the new Dashboard page - a pop-up message saying '**Page saved successfully**' will display.